 Also, if you chew tobacco that contains ethyl alcohol, it will be detected.
 Mouthwashes and mouth sprays along with energy drinks can also register on the device as they contain ethyl alcohol as well.
 It is best to avoid these products well within the time before you decide to drive.

 If I live in a county where the IID is not mandatory but I was convicted in Los Angeles County, will the judge require me to install an IID?

 Yes.
 The county where you live is irrelevant.
 IIDs are required in all convictions of VC 23152.

 If I am required to have an IID, do I get one immediately after ordered to do so?

-If you received an APS (Administrative Per Se) suspension rather than from the court and are a first offender, then you must wait 30-days before being eligible for an IID.
+If you received an APS (Administrative Per Se) suspension rather than from the court and are a first offender, you may install the IID and apply for the restricted license and forego the suspension.